Aman2406/NSA-block/README.md

 * Everyone have something to hide, passwords, privat data, accounts, ....

-Known problems that hosts file can not fix:
+Known problems hosts file can't fix
 ------------
 * An hosts file is no guarantee, if the NSA is already in your system it's already to late.
 * HOSTS files are no guarantee that the NSA or any other attacker/organization could simply bypass it via 0day or other vulnerabilitys on your system/router.